werf/website/pages_en/rails/200_real_apps/080_configuration.md

     MINIO_ROOT_PASSWORD: minioadmin
 ```

-Now you need to pass the secrets contained in `.helm/secret-values.yaml` back to the application config.
+Now, you need to pass the secrets contained in `.helm/secret-values.yaml` back to the application config.
 To do this, let's first pass them to the Secret resource:
 {% include snippetcut_example path=".helm/templates/secret-app-envs.yaml" syntax="yaml" examples=page.examples %}

 ... and then load this resource's data as a set of environment variables by mounting it in containers: